rreimche/kariera-centr.ru/README.md

 - Feedbacks (Testimonials).
 - Backend-Administration written from scratch to fit this project.

-The client is no more on the market and they have grante me the allowance to publish the code.
+The client is no more on the market and they have granted me the permission to publish the code.